igmhub/LaCE/docs/docs/users/emulatorPredictions.md

-# Making predictions with LaCE
+# MAKING PREDICTIONS WITH LAKE

 ## Loading an emulator
 The easiest way to load an emulator is to use the `set_emulator` class.
 This can be done with an [archive](archive.md) or a training set.
 This will load a trained emulator with the specifications of the emulator label.